mgupta-proofpoint/secret-word-challenge/README.md

 ## Resources

-You should have been provided an archive file containing source code and a dictionary file to get you started.
-If any materials appear to be missing, or if you have any questions, please contact us right away.

 The resources contain a dictionary file called words.txt.
 You can assume all words that your program will be tested with come from this dictionary file.
+Please contact us for any questions.

 ## Judging